rickardlindberg/rlci/README.md

   Therefore convert the stdout report to a HTLM-file that can be served by a web server.

-* **More realistic environment** One purpose of a CI server is to provide the same environment for integration builds.
-That requires the CI server to not run on my laptop.
-Create a dedicated server to which RLCI can be deployed and run.
-(My CI-server is a Linode.
-My pipeline is the RLCI program.
-Linode provides same environment / integration point.
-RLCI provides process.)

 ## History

 This is where I document the completed stories.